Innerviews - Music Without Borders

 How do you look back at Thrak?

-Tony Levin told Innerviews that he didn’t think the double trio line-up hit its potential during the Vrooom and Thrak period.
+Tony Levin said he didn't think the double trio line-up hit its potential during the Vrooom and Thrak period.

 We spoke in 1992, right after Fripp announced that King Crimson was reforming without you.
-I asked for your thoughts on that at the time.
-Here's what you said: "The reason I'm not involved is because of course, I'm a little difficult for Robert.
+I asked for your thoughts at the time.
+You said "The reason I'm not involved is because of course, I'm a little difficult for Robert.
 Robert is better with sweet, smiling Americans, who don't really know what he's talking about.
 Unfortunately, I know exactly what he's talking about, and I'm not invited."
-What exactly was the problem between you and Fripp and how was it resolved?
+What was the problem and how was it resolved?

 You’ve explained the solution, but what was the problem?